smcgdub/MS3_Project_Tipsy_Mac_Staggers/README.md

 - os.environ.setdefault("MONGO_URI", "enter value")
 - os.environ.setdefault("MONGO_DBNAME", "enter value")

-4. Add your env.py file to the gitignore file.
+9. Add your env.py file to the gitignore file.
 (This is essential to ensure your confidential details will not be pushed into the public domain)
+10. in your terminal type `python3 app.py` and press enter to run the programme.

 ### **Deployment to Heroku** ###

+Once you have completed all of the above steps its time to sync everything up to Heroku and deploy the site.

 1. Create an account on Heroku if you do not have one.
 You can create an account by clicking [Here](https://signup.heroku.com/)
 2. Click the new button and then click on "Create new app"